 If you, your child or a loved one has been injured while participating in organized sports due to the negligence of another party, you will find the information below helpful.

-Most youth sports injuries occur in school settings, and consequently would involve a lawsuit against a school district or governmental agency.
+Most youth sports injuries occur in school settings, and consequently would involve a sports injury lawsuit against a school district or governmental agency.
 This may include negligence on behalf of a coach, administrator, medical staff, or a league official.

 However, with the preponderance of adult leagues and private sports leagues for children, including AAU or Olympic Development programs, there may be causes of action against private entities as well.
 Suits against schools or government entities have unique requirements and may be subject to claims of immunity depending on your jurisdiction.